How To Use Hand Sanitizer

 Keep Away from Flames: Hand sanitizers are flammable due to their alcohol content.
 Keep them away from open flames, stoves, and other sources of heat.

-Avoid Contact with Eyes and Open Wounds: Hand sanitizers should not come into contact with your eyes, as they can cause irritation.
+Avoid Contact with Eyes and Open Wounds: Hand sanitizers should not come into contact with your eyes, as they can irritate.
 Additionally, avoid using hand sanitizers on open wounds, cuts, or broken skin, as it can be painful and delay healing.

 Store Safely: Store hand sanitizers in a cool, dry place, away from direct sunlight.
 Keep them out of reach of children and pets to prevent accidental ingestion.